ne75/ECE4760-PIC32-Setup/README.md

 ----

 All code in the utils folder (except ```tft_unity.c```) was provided by Bruce Land for ECE 4760 and belongs to its respective author.
-All other code belongs to Nikita Ermoshkin and Eric Dai, and is free for anyone to use (just tell the world we saved you a headache).
+All other code belongs to Nikita Ermoshkin and Eric Dai, and is free for anyone to use (just tell the world we saved you a headache, buy us a beer at CTB or something).